North & South (US magazine): Articles

-The magazine featured articles focus on historical people, weapons, battles or campaigns and events which describe the context in which the Civil War conflict was fought.
-They will typically include appropriate illustrations and an expanded bibliography for further reading.
-There can also be eyewitness accounts, and other war-related topics.
-The articles cover a diverse range of historical events prior to and after the American Civil War.
-The magazine also includes an editorial page and brief reviews of history books and simulations.
-The illustrations include maps, museum artwork, and photographs.
+The magazine features articles on historical figures, weapons, battles, campaigns, and events pertaining to the Civil War.
+These articles typically include appropriate illustrations and an expanded bibliography for further reading.
+They may also feature eyewitness accounts and other war-related topics.
+The coverage spans a diverse range of historical events both before and after the American Civil War.
+Additionally, the magazine includes an editorial page and brief reviews of history books and simulations.